sapcc/esxi-exporter/README.md

 - pyVmomni collector collecting services via vCenter API
 - sshCollector collecting missing services via ssh and multithreading

-### Problem
+### Problems
-- Sadly vCenter does not offer all services we need.
-So we still have to use ssh.
+- ssh is still required since vCenter does not offer all wanted services.

 ### Netbox
 - We use netbox to double check if a host is really _active_ and ready for use.